open-dollar/od-contracts/README.md

 - run`yarn test:coverage` to generate a `coverage-report` folder that will contain the html of the coverage report.
 - Point your browser to `coverage-report/index.html` to view the report.

+#### Anvil Testing and State Scripts

+In order to launch an Anvil test environment locally, run `anvil` in the terminal.
+Open a second terminal and run `yarn deploy:anvil`

+You now have a local anvil test environment with a locally deployed and instantiated version of the Open Dollar Protocol.

+There are a number of helpful scripts available for Anvil Testing of OD dApp functionality.
+Each different script simulates states of the Open Dollar protocol specifically for testing.
+The scripts can be found in `script/states` and are described below:
+---

+***DebtState.s.sol*** :

+- `DebtState.s.sol` puts every SAFE in jeopardy of liquidation by driving the non-wstETH collateral prices down.
+After running DebtState any SAFEs can be liquidated freely for testing.

+Run : `forge script script/states/DebtState.s.sol:DebtState --fork-url http://localhost:8545 -vvvvv`

+---
+***LiquidationAuction.s.sol*** :

+- `LiquidationAuction.s.sol` takes DebtState a step further and liquidates every SAFE on the platform.
+It then initiates and completes a single collateral auction.
+We also create a chunk of unbacked debt in the accounting engine which enables launching a debt auction.
+This state can be used to test liquidations, launching collateral auctions, launching a debt auction or viewing a completed collateral auction.

+Run : `forge script script/states/DebtAuction.s.sol:DebtAuction --fork-url http://localhost:8545 -vvvvv`

+---
+***DebtAuction.s.sol*** :

+`DebtAuction.s.sol` takes LiquidationAuction a step further and creates a large amount of unbacked debt in the AccountingEngine; which allows us to then create a debt auction.
+The debt auction is then bid on and settled.
+This allows testing of viewing a completed debt auction.

+Run : `forge script script/states/DebtAuction.s.sol:DebtAuction --fork-url http://localhost:8545 -vvvvv`

+---
+***SurplusState.s.sol*** :

+`SurplusState.s.sol` pushes the clock forward so that the protocol accrues surplus.
+It can be used to test launching a SurplusAuction.

+Run : `forge script script/states/SurplusState.s.sol:SurplusState --fork-url http://localhost:8545 -vvvvv`

+---
+***SurplusAuction.s.sol*** :

+`SurplusAuction.s.sol` takes SurplusState a step farther, and initiates a surplus auction, bids on it and settles it.
+It can be used to test viewing a completed surplus auction.`

+Run : `forge script script/states/SurplusAuction.s.sol:SurplusAuction --fork-url http://localhost:8545 -vvvvv`